marcelodarroyo/docsify-plugin-asciinema/README.md

 # docsify-plugin-asciinema

-Simple asciinema plugin for docsify.
+Simple [asciinema](https://asciinema.org/) plugin for docsify.

-You can include a asciinema player with image syntax
+You can include a asciinema play with image syntax.

 ```
 ![mydemo](demos/demo1.cast "Demo 1: My asciinema demo.")
 ```

-This plugin renders
+This plugin renders to

 ```
 <div id="mydemo" class="asciinema">